tkshill/Quarto/CONTRIBUTING.md

 - `Type` - The nature of the issue.
 BUG, FEATURE, QUESTION, or DOCUMENTATION (will be pre-assigned if using issue templates).
 Only one active per issue
 - `Status` - What part of the process is this issue in. e.g. Active, Needs Review, Resolved, etc. (will be filled in by maintainers and some contributors).
 Only one active per issue.
 - `Context` - Additional info that helps people parse issues. e.g. "good first issue", "for maintainer only".
 Multiple may be active on one issue.

+# Additional Resources
+Our guide is heavily influenceing by [this article](https://dev.to/irmerk/git-workflow-etiquette-1kgj) by Jolene Langlinais, and has certainly helped us get better at this process.